hse-project/hse-project.github.io/v2/docs/dev/concepts.md

 lexicographic order.
 Cursors support an optional *filter*, which is a byte string limiting a cursor's view to only those keys whose initial bytes match the filter.
-The primary use for cursors is with KVS storing segmented keys, where the length of the specified filter is *equal to or greater than* the key prefix length.
+The primary use for cursors is with a KVS storing segmented keys, where the length of the specified filter is *equal to or greater than* the key prefix length for that KVS.
 Used this way, cursors provide efficient iteration over sets of related KV pairs.

 Prefix deletes are used to atomically remove all KV pairs in a KVS with keys whose initial bytes match a specified filter.
 The length of the filter must be *equal to* the `pfx_len` parameter of the KVS.
-The primary use for prefix deletes is with KVS storing segmented keys.
+The primary use for prefix deletes is with a KVS storing segmented keys.
-This is a powerful capability that enables sets of related KV pairs to be deleted in a single operation without cursor iteration.
+This is a powerful capability that enables sets of related KV pairs to be deleted from a KVS in a single operation without cursor iteration.

 Transactions are used to execute a sequence of KV operations atomically.
-Transactions support operating on KV pairs in one or more KVS in a KVDB.
+Transactions support operating on KV pairs in one or more KVSs in a KVDB.
-This allows storing multiple collections of KV pairs in different KVS to optimize access, without giving up the ability to operate on any of those KV pairs within the context of a single transaction.
+This allows storing multiple collections of KV pairs in different KVSs to optimize access, without giving up the ability to operate on any of those KV pairs within the context of a single transaction.